 [Section 31 amended by No. 38 of 2007 s.
 152.]

-32. Reserves may be placed under the control of the Minister
+32. Reserves may be placed under control of Minister

 (1) The Land Administration Minister may by order under Part 4 of that Act place with the Minister the care, control and management of any land reserved under that Part of that Act.